GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 ### Overview

-The jDropdown formula simplifies the use of filters in a report by building a list of all the inputs that can be used with an individual filter.
-This method refines the options that a user can input into the filters and gives them options to choose from rather than leaving the filter inputs open ended.
-It is important to utilize this formula in large reports to assist in determining what data is most relevant to return when pulling the report.
+The jDropdown formula simplifies filtering in a report by building a list of all the inputs that can be used with an individual filter.
+This method limits the user's filter options to a pre-defined list rather than leaving the filter inputs open ended.
+It also allows you to turn the parameter labels into hyperlinks, which when clicked open a searchable list of filter option designated by the report writer.
+The jDropdown formula becomes useful in large reports to help pull in only that that is relevant.
 In this lab you will modify the [Customer Aging report](/wGetStarted/L-Create-CustomerAging.html) by adding the jDropdown functionality to one of the filters, while using an existing data portal.

 > **IMPORTANT:** The jDropdown feature requires a stored procedure to operate.
-In the event that you cannot create a stored procedure, you can reuse a data portal from the report formula that populates the data of the report you are trying to implement this feature on.
-To learn how to build the database connection, dataportal as well as the stored procedure used in this example, follow the instructions in the [developer lab](/wGetStarted/L-Dev-jDropdowns.html).
-Otherwise contact your IT department to help implement this functionality to your reports.
+In the event that you cannot create a stored procedure, you can reuse a data portal from the report formula that populates the report in which you want to use this feature.
+To learn how to build the database connection, dataportal, and stored procedure used in this example, follow the instructions in the [developer lab](/wGetStarted/L-Dev-jDropdowns.html).
+Otherwise contact your IT department to help implement this functionality.

 ### Preparing the Report